- For Students

 Fellowship Program Director: Kelly D. Stone, MD, PhD

-Fellowship Associate Program Director: Dean M. Metcalfe, MD
+Fellowship Associate Program Director: Dean D. Metcalfe, MD

 The National Institute of Allergy and Infectious Diseases (NIAID) offers a three-year, ACGME-accredited training program in allergy and immunology.
-This program, open to physicians who are well-grounded in clinical internal medicine or pediatrics, is designed to provide trainees with the high-quality clinical and laboratory skills that will enable them to pursue careers in academic medicine.
-The core of this clinical fellowship program is the effort devoted to research training and performance of original basic, translational, and/or clinical research.
+This program, open to physicians who are well-grounded in clinical internal medicine or pediatrics, is designed to provide trainees with the high-quality clinical and research skills that will enable them to pursue careers in academic medicine.
+The core of this clinical fellowship program is clinical training in the diagnosis and management of patients with complex immunologic and allergic diseases, and research training, with performance of original basic, translational, and/or clinical research.
 Fellows work under the direct supervision and mentorship of senior NIAID investigators.
-The goal of the research training is to provide a productive experience leading to the development of successful independent investigators.
+The goal of the research training is to provide a productive experience leading to the development of successful academic careers, including as independent investigators.

 The majority of the first year of training is dedicated to clinical activities, with intensive exposure to the broad spectrum of allergic and immunologic diseases in children and adults.
+Clinical training takes place at the following locations to ensure comprehensive clinical exposures: NIH Clinical Center; the George Washington University; Children's National Health System; Johns Hopkins Hospital; the Institute for Asthma and Allergy, a local private practice.
 In the second year, fellows are engaged in both clinical care (limited continuity clinics and consultation service) and in research.
 The third year of training is devoted exclusively to research.
 Fellows have the option, with approval, for a fourth and occasionally a fifth year of research training.

-Fellows also work in the laboratory and/or perform clinical research for about ten percent of the time during the first year, 60 percent in the second year, and exclusively in the third year.
+Fellows perform clinical, basic, or translational research for about ten percent of the time during the first year in the program, 60 percent in the second year, and exclusively in the third year.
 Allergy and immunology fellows may request to work in any of the laboratories within the intramural NIAID program.
 Research opportunities involve a wide range of investigations in various aspects of allergy and immunology.
 These vary from clinical to the most basic aspects of cell and molecular biology.

 NIAID Allergy and Immunology Fellowship Training Program